State Records Board - Operations

-Approved schedules are filed with the Secretary of State and, without further action by the State Records Board, agencies may implement the schedules.
+Approved schedule entries are filed with the Secretary of State and, without further action by the State Records Board, agencies may implement the schedule entries.
 Any modification of the retention and disposition requirements for a specific record series or a number of records series must be approved by the State Records Board.
 Retention and disposition requirements for new records series that were not being created when the schedule was approved must also be submitted to the board.

 It is the goal of the State Records Board that all records created or received by state departments or agencies in the course of their public duties be covered by either the General Records Retention and Disposition Schedule or a schedule specific to the agency.
 Records must be scheduled before they may be housed at the State Records Center.